The Use of Redaction Software Programs in Legal Agencies

 If technology is the answer, then redaction and encryption processes are part of the solution.
 Technology, like CaseGuard’s redaction software, can take the additional workload and concerns for complying with data privacy regulations and automate it for the user.
 Using a top-quality redaction system can be far more accurate than leaving compliance open to human error.
 In the case of Paul Manafort, the error was most likely due to mistakes made by personnel.

-One such way that the mistake with Paul Manafort’s case could have been made is that a paralegal or other office employee highlighted the information needed to be removed within their word processing application.
+One such way that the mistake in Paul Manafort’s case could have been made is that a paralegal or other office employee highlighted the information that needed to be removed within their word processing application.
 Highlighting the private data with black boxes within a word document is not the same as full redaction.
 In this scenario, once the data was highlighted, the record was then processed into a PDF.
 The text appears to be unreadable and removed.
 However, because the data was merely covered up, not entirely redacted, the copy-paste method works to reveal what is left under the highlighted areas.

 There is no way to know for sure; however, redaction failures can be too costly.
 The court views paralegals and office personnel who work under an attorney’s supervision as part of the attorney’s responsibility.
 Regardless of who within the office makes a mistake, as supervisor and employer, the attorney is liable.
 It is the attorney’s job to double-check their work and ensure that everyone under his authority is adequately trained in redaction techniques.